-The badge version of this project will take shape on this project page, and will have 64 cores.
+The previous work with the proof-of-concept is posted here and runs with 32 cores.
+The badge kit version of this project is taking shape on this project page and has 64 cores.
 The project name is a nod to my favorite 8-bit computer, the Commodore 64.
 A formal home for Core64 has been established at www.Core64.io (Beta kits for sale!)

 I just added a VCF West 2020 virtual exhibit video which is a good summary of the project so far.

 It allows you to draw in core memory with a magnet like this...

 ...and MUCH more.
 It is designed for learning and hacking.
 You can easily apply your creativity through the Arduino IDE with just the standard kit.

 Here is a video demo.
 In its simplest form, the badge allows you to draw on the RGB LED matrix "screen" with a magnetic stylus.
 In this first mode, you are directly interacting with the cores which are acting as static screen RAM.
 It is that simple but it ends up being very engaging on its own.
 When I share this with people, this is where I start to hear, "Oh, this is cool.
 Now I get it."
 At this point you are only seeing a monochrome drawing mode.

 There is another mode of operation that enables a much wider range of interaction.
 In the second mode, the cores are acting as a touch overlay on the RGB LED screen.
 The cores are effectively acting as "touch RAM."
 By refreshing and checking the state of the cores, the whole array comes alive and can sense which core (or cores) are being affected by a magnet at a given moment.
 By decoupling the cores from the screen RAM, the creative juices can be unleashed.
 Instead of a monochrome drawing mode, full color drawing can come alive.
 The core array turns into a mesmerizing magnetic flux detector.
 I have even implemented a simple game of snake that is fun to play.